The EU cONTROL SYSTEM

 The European regulation on organic agriculture allows in general doing conventional agriculture on one part of the cultivated area, where it is possible to use chemical substances which are forbidden in organic agriculture, parallel to the organic cultivation on the other part.

-These chemical substances often contaminate the organic cultivated area, despite the observance of prescribed safety distances, e.g., through wind drift or through the use of tools and materials that have been inevitably contaminated while being used in the conventional agriculture.
+These chemical substances often contaminate the organic cultivated area, despite the observance of prescribed safety distances, e.g., through wind drift or with the use of tools and materials that have been inevitably contaminated while being used in the conventional agriculture.
 Such contamination is to be avoided according to the EU organic regulation, but it only becomes practically relevant in the case of laboratory findings.
 These are usually in the trace range or are below general orientation values.

 Further sources of contamination are the tea processing factories, in which hundreds of smallholders and seasonal workers deliver each day small quantities of freshly plucked tea leaves.
 Facing the sheer number of the suppliers, it is nearly impossible to control where all these tea leaves have been plucked.
 Do these leaves come from conventional or from organic agriculture?
 As this is not determinable, there is inevitably a mingling in the processing.
-Certified organic tea is mixed with conventional tea and thus contaminated by pesticide residues.
+Plausibility checks and extensive crosschecks are not included in the parsimonious audits.

 Production and development costs in sustainable organic tea cultivation face a big discrepancy with the general market and consumer prices in Europe.

 The prices that the smallholders can realise for their organic tea are too low to secure their livelihood, like it is the case for almost all agricultural products of development countries.